Rays vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has picked up a hit in three straight games.
-In his last five games he is batting .286 with three doubles, two walks and four RBI.
+- Devers has picked up a hit in three games in a row.
+During his last five outings he is batting .286 with three doubles, two walks and four RBI.

 Devers Recent Games